Ecogenomics/CheckM/README.md

 [![Downloads](https://pepy.tech/badge/checkm-genome/month)](https://pepy.tech/project/checkm-genome)
 [![BioConda Install](https://img.shields.io/conda/dn/bioconda/checkm-genome.svg?style=flag&label=BioConda%20install)](https://anaconda.org/bioconda/checkm-genome)

+# Installing and using CheckM
+Please see the project home page for usage details and installation instructions: https://github.com/Ecogenomics/CheckM/wiki

+Note: we do not recommend installing CheckM from the master branch.
+This may be unstable.
+Please install an official release of CheckM or use pip.

 # Migration to Python 3

 CheckM has been ported to Python 3 to accomodate Python 2 reaching [end of life](https://pythonclock.org/) on January 1, 2020.
 CheckM >=1.1.0 requires Python 3.
 Python 2 will no longer be actively supported.
 Apologies for any issues this may cause.

-# Installing and using CheckM

 Massive thanks to [baudrly](https://github.com/baudrly), [Vini Salazar](https://github.com/vinisalazar), and [Asaf Peer](https://github.com/asafpr) for initial Python 2 to 3 porting.